bpesquet/mlhandbook/_sources/appendix/glossary.md

   Evaluation matrix measuring the frequency with which a model was correct when predicting the positive class ([Wikipedia](https://en.wikipedia.org/wiki/Evaluation_of_binary_classifiers)).

 Self-supervised learning
-  Form of unsupervised learning in which labels are automatically generated from the data itself, then a model is supervisely trained on the resulting dataset.
+  Form of Machine Learning in which labels are automatically generated from the data itself, then a model is supervisely trained on the resulting dataset.
 ```